-As of December 31, 2023, AAS had \$41,695,726,722 in regulatory assets under management, of which \$33,736,705,893 was managed on a discretionary basis and \$7,959,020,829 was managed on a non-discretionary basis.
+As of December 31, 2024, AAS had \$46,109,939,749 in regulatory assets under management, of which \$38,136,384,390 was managed on a discretionary basis and \$7,973,555,359 was managed on a non-discretionary basis.

 AAS is an affiliate of Avantax Investment Services, Inc. ("AIS"), a broker-dealer and government securities dealer or broker registered with the SEC and a member of FINRA/SIPC.
-For most of AAS' clients, AIS provides brokerage, custody and execution services through its clearing arrangement with National Financial Services LLC ("NFS" or "Custodian"), a non- affiliated firm, member NYSE, SIPC and a Fidelity Investments[®] Company.
+For most of AAS' clients, AIS provides brokerage, custody and execution services through its clearing arrangement with National Financial Services LLC ("NFS" or "Custodian"), a non- affiliated firm, member NYSE, SIPC and a Fidelity Investments® Company.
 AAS is also affiliated with Avantax Insurance AgencySM and Avantax Insurance ServicesSM (collectively, "Avantax Insurance") and Avantax Planning Partners, Inc. ("APP"), an affiliated investment adviser registered with the SEC.

 AAS is wholly-owned by Avantax Wealth Management, Inc. ("Avantax Wealth Management").
-Avantax Wealth Management is directly owned by Avantax WM Holdings, Inc. that is wholly owned by Project Baseball Sub, Inc., that is directly owned by Avantax Holdings, LLC.
-Avantax Holdings, LLC is directly owned by Avantax, Inc. that is directly owned by Aretec Group, Inc. DBA Cetera Holdings ("Aretec").
+Avantax Wealth Management is directly owned by Avantax WM Holdings, Inc., that is wholly owned by Avantax, Inc. that is directly owned by Aretec Group, Inc. DBA Cetera Holdings ("Aretec").
 Aretec is a wholly-owned subsidiary of GC Two Intermediate Holdings, Inc., and an indirect wholly-owned subsidiary of GC Three Holdings, Inc. Through common ownership by Aretec, AAS is affiliated with Cetera Financial Group, Inc. ("Cetera Financial Group").
 For more information on AAS' other financial industry activities and affiliations, see Item 10.